nhmkdev/KeyCap/README.md

 * mouse input
 * nothing at all

+## Example Uses
+* (original inspiration) Shortcutting a sequence of shortcuts.
+I originally created the application long ago to help with a sequence of keyboard shortcuts necessary to perform file merges when integrating a branch with [Perforce](https://www.perforce.com/) + [Araxis Merge](https://www.araxis.com/)
+* [Starbound](http://playstarbound.com/) Keyboard shortcuts to toggle off/on mouse buttons.
+This makes extensive mining in the game a lot less painful.
+[Mass Effect 2](http://masseffect.bioware.com/me2/) planet scanning also can be a lot easier...
+* [Dreamfall Chapters](http://redthreadgames.com/games/chapters/) has a run button though it can be nice to have a button that toggles whether you are running or not instead of holding one down.

 ## TODO:
 * Add a new release (currently available here: [Download Key2Key](https://www.nhmk.com/tools.php)
 * Code comments